dylanpieper/DiAGrammy/README.md

 # DiAGrammy
 Meet DiAGrammy, the bot who turns your words into diagrams!
-Powered by GPT 3.5.
+Powered by text-davinci-003.

 ## Development goals
+- Inputs for model selection, temperature, and max toxens. 🕹️
 - Event handler for missing or bad API key 🔑
-- Edit diagram mode ✍️
+- Format/stylize/color diagram mode ✍️
-- Edit system prompts 🛠
 - Optimize diagram to fit on mobile 📲
+- Modify system prompts in the app 🛠
 - [✅] Save as PNG (3/24/2023)
 - [✅] Copy and paste code (3/24/2023)